-3. Support the Committee on Victim Assistance, in particular by:
+C. Support the Committee on Victim Assistance, in particular by:

-- enhancing the knowledge of Committee members to be able to deliver their mandate (e.g., briefings, background information, training, documentation and institutional memory); - supporting the Committee's effort in providing advice and support to States Parties in fulfilling States Parties' victim assistance commitments within the Convention and the Oslo Action Plan through written communications, bilateral meetings and/or the hosting of events on victim assistance; - supporting the Committee in compiling information on the implementation by States Parties of their victim assistance commitments; - supporting the Committee in their efforts to draft reports, including conclusions and recommendations on the implementation of their victim assistance efforts to be presented at intersessional meetings, Meetings of the States Parties and Fifth Review Conference; - supporting the Committee with their participation in other relevant fora to raise awareness of the importance of addressing the needs and guaranteeing the rights of mine victims in broader domains such as health care, disability and human rights, development, poverty reduction, and employment, including their engagement with the Committee on the Rights of Persons with Disabilities (CRPD), the World Health Organization, the UNOHCHR and the Special Rapporteur on the Rights of Persons with Disabilities, amongst others; - supporting the Committee in the transmission to States parties of lessons learned and voluntary best practices, recognising States discretion in the implementation of the Convention's victim assistance commitments.
+- Enhancing the knowledge of Committee members to be able to deliver on matters included in their mandate (e.g., by providing briefings, background information, training, documentation, and institutional memory); - Supporting the Committee's effort to provide advice and support to States Parties in fulfilling States Parties' victim assistance commitments within the Convention and the Siem Reap Action Plan through written communications, bilateral meetings, and the hosting of events on victim assistance; - Supporting the Committee in compiling information on the implementation by States Parties of their victim assistance commitments; - Supporting the Committee in their efforts to draft reports, including conclusions and recommendations on the implementation of their victim assistance efforts to be presented at intersessional meetings, Meetings of the States Parties, and Sixth Review Conference; - Supporting the Committee with their participation in other relevant fora to raise awareness of the importance of addressing the needs and guaranteeing the rights of mine victims in broader domains such as health care, disability and human rights, development, poverty reduction, and employment, including their engagement with the Committee on the Rights of Persons with Disabilities (CRPD), the World Health

+Organization (WHO), the United Nations Office of the High Commissioner for Human Rights (UNOHCHR) and the Special Rapporteur on the Rights of Persons with Disabilities, amongst others;

+• Supporting the Committee in the transmission to States Parties of lessons learned and voluntary best practices, recognizing States Parties discretion in the implementation of the Convention's victim assistance commitments.

-4. Support the Committee on the Enhancement of Cooperation and Assistance, in particular by:
+D. Support the Committee on the Enhancement of Cooperation and Assistance, in particular by:

-- supporting the Committee in compiling information on cooperation and assistance efforts reported by States and supporting the Committee's communication with States Parties in this regard; - supporting the Committee's efforts in organizing multilateral, regional, national dialogues on cooperation and assistance, - supporting the Committee's efforts in the execution of the Individualized Approach on the margins of intersessional meetings, Meetings of the States Parties or the Fifth Review Conference; - supporting efforts of the Committee to foster and facilitate partnerships between States Parties seeking to receive assistance and those in a position to provide assistance; - supporting the Committee in the transmission of lessons learned and voluntary best practices in cooperation and assistance; - supporting the Committee's efforts to promote cooperation and assistance under the Convention in general and the implementation of the cooperation and assistance actions of the Oslo Action Plan; - strengthen possible coordination with other relevant treaties, organizations and partners.
+- Supporting the Committee in compiling information on cooperation and assistance efforts reported by States and supporting the Committee's communication with States Parties in this regard; - Supporting the Committee's efforts in organizing multilateral, regional, and national dialogues on cooperation and assistance; - Supporting the Committee's efforts in the execution of the Individualized Approach on the margins of intersessional meetings, Meetings of the States Parties and the Sixth Review Conference; - Supporting efforts of the Committee to foster and facilitate partnerships between States Parties seeking to receive assistance and those in a position to provide assistance; - Supporting efforts of the Committee to encourage the establishment of national mine action platforms by mine-affected States Parties; - Supporting the Committee in the transmission of lessons learned and voluntary best practices in cooperation and assistance; - Supporting the Committee's efforts to promote cooperation and assistance under the Convention in general and the implementation of the cooperation and assistance actions of the Siem Reap Angkor Action Plan; - Supporting the Committee's efforts in the execution of the Cooperation and Assistance Fund; - Strengthen possible coordination with other relevant treaties, organizations, and partners.

-5. Support the Committee on Cooperative Compliance, in particular by:
+E. Support the Committee on Cooperative Compliance, in particular by: